wallarm/product-documentation/docs/latest/user-guides/api-abuse-prevention.md

     * Bubble size: request non-uniqueness, the more the IP requested the same (not unique) API endpoints, the larger the size.
     * Color: scheduled requests, the more the IP requested API endpoints due to the schedule (the same time intervals), the closer to the red.
     * Horizontally: the more RPS (requests per second), the farther to the right.
-    * Vertically: the faster the IP sends the requests, the higher on the graph.
+    * Vertically: the higher the request rate (how fast the IP sends the requests), the higher on the graph.
 Comparing to RPS: IP can send 3 requests per second (which is not a lot), but do that within 3 milliseconds (which is very fast).

 * **Bot scope** displays bot relation to its targets, including: